azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-basics.md

    * Use CTRL-SPACE to bring up the snippets
 1. Change the name to 'storageAccount'
 1. Select the unique storage account resource name
-1. Press CTRL-F2 to select both occurences (as per the status bar)
+1. Press CTRL-F2 to select both occurrences (as per the status bar)
 1. Replace them with `[parameters('storageAccount')]`
 1. Save the template